zbyju/obsidian/1. Fleeting notes/Thinking in Bets.md

 If you drive home drunk and you make it home safely, you wouldn't think that it was a good decision.

 # System 1 - Fast , System 2 - Slow
+## System 1
+Instincts, emotional decisions that are quick.
+You need these to live your life, most of your decisions are fast and you don't need to think about them.
+## System 2
+Slow calculated decision that's usually more precise and we more control over.

+Problem is when System 1 and 2 clash.

+# Poker
+One has to make hundreds of decisions each poker game.
+The rules give a time limit for each decision, so you can't rely on having everything calculated.
+Then after the game you need to analyze how to make better decisions (based on how you made the decision not the result).
+Due to the stakes being high, it's important to stay objective.

+Chess isn't a great model of life because there is not that much luck.
+The decisions are based on pure calculation.

+In poker you can make all the best decisions the whole hand and still lose it (or even the whole game).
+After the game you need to separate the results and the decisions.
+In chess, results correlate more tightly with the results.
+At the poker table you don't even know if you just lost because of luck or poor decision (if the cards are not revealed).

+The quality of our lives is the sum of decision quality + luck.

+# Life lessons
+Our own experiences are not big enough of a sample size to make decision based around.
+The world is too complicated, we can't assume it's simple, sometimes we model things too simply.

+# "I am not sure" is okay to say
+We only get one chance at a decision which creates pressure on us, but it's okay to admit that we don't know.

+Good decision is a result of a good process, that process must include accessing our own state of mind and knowledge.

+The world is uncertain and unpredictable, it is very complex, you need to be comfortable with that.

+Often even our best shot doesn't have a high likelihood of working out, but it's the best one we've got.
+Sometimes we just need to estimate the probabilities of each bad scenario and then pick the best (= least awful) one.

+We need to be able to work we "I am not sure", because it is a more accurate representation of reality.

+# Probabilities
+If someone says the probability of something happening is 5% and then it happens, it doesn't mean the person is wrong.
+It just means that a "miracle" (improbable event) happened.

+Decisions are bets on the future and they can't be right or wrong just because the result is good or bad.

+Maybe the situation itself is not in our favor and we are choosing from bad choices, all of which are likely to fail.
+Maybe we made a good decision based on the available information, but the decisive information was hidden.
+Maybe we chose a high likelihood choice, but got unlucky.

+## Second-best choice is not wrong
+It's still a really good choice and better than the rest of them.